campaignrabbit/site/content/blog/follow-up-emails-boost-your-freemium-products-conversion-rate.md

 ---
 path: "/blog/follow-up-emails-boost-your-freemium-products-conversion-rate"
 date: "2019-02-20"
-title: "How Welcome Emails help to achieve Successful Customer Relationship"
+title: "How Follow Up Emails Boost your Freemium Product’s Conversion Rate"
-description: "Do you own an online business?
-Send welcome emails to your onboarding customers and enrich your brand.
-Retain your customers with an engaging welcome email."
+description: "Follow up email is the key to boost your lead conversion.
+Making a healthy customer relation through follow up emails buy customers trust on your product.
+Hear what, Up-selling becomes much easy with satisfied customers."
 author: "Rachit Singh"
 image: "https://raw.githubusercontent.com/shreegowtham27/site-1/dev_v2/src/images/blog/follow-up-emails-boost-your-freemium-products-conversion-rate/conversion-rate-with-followup-emails.png"
-category: "Email Marketing"
+category: "email-marketing"
 ---
 Follow up email is the key to boost your lead conversion.
 Making a healthy customer relation through follow up emails buy customers trust on your product.
 Hear what, Up-selling becomes much easy with satisfied customers.
 Most businesses are looking for ways to get new customers at low costs.
 Unfortunately, it is not easy to get customers without spending money.
 For freemium to work, you should understand the needs of the users and what can motivate the users to upgrade.